apache/mxnet/docs/python_docs/python/tutorials/getting-started/gluon_migration_guide.md

 ##  oneDNN Integration
 ### Operator Fusion
-In versions v1.x of MXNet pattern fusion in execution graph was enabled by default when using MXNet built with oneDNN library support and could be enabled/disabled by `MXNET_SUBGRAPH_BACKEND` environment flag.
-MXNet 2.0 introduces changes in forward inference flow which led to refactor of fusion mechanism.
+In versions 1.x of MXNet pattern fusion in execution graph was enabled by default when using MXNet built with oneDNN library support could have been disabled by setting 'MXNET_SUBGRAPH_BACKEND' environment flag to `None`.
+MXNet 2.0 introduced changes in forward inference flow which led to refactor of fusion mechanism.
 To fuse model in MXNet 2.0 there are two requirements:

  - the model must be defined as a subclass of HybridBlock or Symbol